-in which each $\widetilde{\xi^*}$ is the composite of the quasi-isomorphism induced by $\xi$ in the smooth theorem and the quasi-isomorphism $\zeta : A_{PL}(K)\otimes_{\Q}\R \to A_{DR}(K)$ for a simplicial set $K$ in \cite[Corollary 3.5]{K}.
-Thus, Theorem \ref{thm:smoothing} implies that $\xi^*$ in the top row is an isomorphism.
-Lemma \ref{lem:I_and_S1} implies that the right-hand side $(q^*)^*$ induced by the smooth map $q : I \to S^1$ in $\mathsf{Diff}$ is an isomorphism.
-The usual argument on the quotient map $q : I \to S^1$ shows that the projection induces a weak homotopy equivalence $(q^*) : C^0(S^1, M/G) \to L(M/G)$ and hence the left hand side $(q^*)^*$ is an isomorphism.
-In view of Lemma \ref{lem:smoothing_P} below, we see that the map $\widetilde{\xi^*}$ in the lowest row is also an isomorphism.
-Moreover, the map $\widetilde{p}^*$ in the left-hand side is an isomorphism; see Remark \ref{rem:L(M/G)}.
+Lemma \ref{lem:I_and_S1} implies that map $(q^*)^*$ on the right-hand side induced by the smooth map $q : I \to S^1$ in $\mathsf{Diff}$ is an isomorphism.
+A usual argument on the quotient map $q : I \to S^1$ shows that the projection induces a weak homotopy equivalence $(q^*) : C^0(S^1, M/G) \to L(M/G)$ and hence the left-hand side map $(q^*)^*$ is an isomorphism.
+Since the map $H(\widetilde{\xi}_1)$ in the lowest row is also an isomorphism, it follows that the right-hand side map $\widetilde{p}^*$ is an isomorphism.
 We have the result. \end{proof}